 Still in Mentok (aka Muntok, Indonesia), I daily talked to Arthur on Morning Glory to compare weather predictions that we each pull off our favourite internet sites.
-Right from the boat I got 3G internet using the cell phone system so I kept in touch daily with Judy while she was in 50° below Alberta weather.
+Right from the boat I got 3G internet using the cell phone system so I kept in touch daily with Judy while she was in 50° below zero Alberta weather.

 Judy and her Dad in cold Canada

 Sam and his wife as well as his parents, all of Chinese ancestry, have adopted me and make the delay in this port memorable.
 They are a well known and respected fixture in the happy community.
 There is a diverse religious mix here - Muslim, Christian, Buddhist, Hindu - and they all are proud how they accept each other with absolutely no prejudice or judgment.

 Sam insisted I spend 2 days with them for Chinese New Year's, a big thing for Chinese all around the world.
 The 1st day, as tradition dictates, Sam opened up his garage door and set it up for visitors, replete with light eats and customary snacks where anyone known or otherwise was welcomed in for pleasantries.
 I was an honoured guest that Sam graciously introduced to each and every visitor.
 The next day, I went with the family to make their rounds to their friends where we were in turn catered to.

 Far left: Sam's parents, left next to parents: Sam & wife, far right in back: Jordan

 Yet another display of the wonderful friendly local hospitality was shown when I was invited along with Sam and family to an annual feast put on by a large extended Chinese family of Buddhist persuasion.
 (Sam and family are Christian.)
 The variety and abundance of dishes, many I had never tasted before, was a symphony of delights.